 Secukinumab (By injection)

-Treats plaque psoriasis, psoriatic arthritis, and ankylosing spondylitis.
+Treats plaque psoriasis, psoriatic arthritis, ankylosing spondylitis, non-radiographic axial spondyloarthritis, and enthesitis-related arthritis.

 CosentyxThere may be other brand names for this medicine.